Spyguy001/Skyline/deliverables/iteration-03.review.md

       - Page with the above mentioned GUI's displayed when an amenity item is clicked on
      - Artifacts to verify completion:
-       - Video under "deliverables/" on the git repo
+       - Screenshots are provided under "deliverables/screenshots/d3/" on the git repo

   - Goal: Allow Residents to receive push notifications
       - Completed tasks: